commschamp/comms_protocols_cpp_src/text/README.md

 As stated in the book's title, the main focus of this book is a development for embedded systems (including bare-metal ones).
 There is no use of RTTI and/or exceptions.
-I also make a significant effort to minimise or exclude altogether dynamic memory allocation when possible.
+I also make a significant effort to minimise usage of dynamic memory allocation and provide means to exclude it altogether if needed.
 All the presented techniques and design choices are also applicable to non-embedded systems which don't have limitations of the latter.